S-Vermeer/S-Vermeer.github.io/docs/personal-reflection.md

 have improved upon by for example setting a goal beforehand on when I should ask for help.

 ## Reference
-[^1]: Goudriaan, R., Zhang, J., Tokaya, J. P., Hensen, A., van Dinter, D., Kaandorp, J. J., Blom, M. J., & Plomp, A. (2022).
-Regionaal meetnet ILM2 in Zuidoost-Brabant: Jaarrapportage 2021. https://repository.tno.nl/islandora/object/uuid%3A9f6fd889-efce-4e7c-bf4b-56f690e25dac
-[^2]: Langhorst, T., Punter, T., Orzan, S., & Witkamp, B.-J. (2023).
+[^1]: Langhorst, T., Punter, T., Orzan, S., & Witkamp, B.-J. (2023).
 A mixed data grid approach for systemic city questions.